-In conjunction with the Management Development and Compensation Committee review of Directors' compensation in 2015, the Board also changed the equity compensation paid to Directors.
-Starting as of the annual meeting in May 2015, each non-employee Director received an award of restricted stock units ("RSUs") with a value of \$100,000 (rounded up) based on the closing price as of the date of grant.
-In 2015, this award was 647 RSUs, which were fully vested upon award.
-This amount was a reduction from the previous annual grant of RSUs to non-employee Directors, which had a value of \$110,000.
-Directors are required to defer at least 50% of the RSUs for a minimum deferral period of three years.
+In conjunction with the Management Development and Compensation Committee review of Directors' compensation, the Board also made the following changes in 2015 to Directors' compensation:

+- Awarded restricted stock units ("RSUs") with a value of \$100,000 (rounded up) based on the closing price as of the date of grant, which in 2015 was 647 RSUs, which were fully vested upon award. - Revised the mandatory ownership aspects of the RSUs to eliminate the mandatory deferral minimum in light of the high level of stock ownership by Directors.